 If forested land is managed for a diversity of non-timber forest products (NTFPs), longer tree rotations and selective logging, small acreages can be species-rich systems providing a multitude of commercial and noncommercial values.

 Eastern forests have been a major supplier of marketed NTFPs and wild crops for more than a century.
 We have hundreds of commercial species growing in great abundance in our rich temperate forests.
 Wild crop industries are growing with infrastructure to support small NTFP businesses and wild crop cultivation.
 An investment in these businesses is strategic because it can bring greater stability to the herbal and medicinal plant industry and increase the availability of living-wage green jobs for the long term.
 Industries that currently generate hundreds of millions of dollars annually are collectively beginning to generate billions.
 Markets for non-timber products are diverse and depend greatly on the demand for the product and its availability.
 We are fortunate to have reputable brokers and buyers for medicinal plants in our region of the country.

-Suggested herbs, depending on site conditions (shade, soil etc.)
+Suitability depends on site conditions (shade, soil etc.).

 (Canadian wild ginger)